-Remove the engine guard. (\ p.
-139)
+- Remove the engine guard. ( p.
+145)

-- Stand the motorcycle on its side stand on a horizontal surface. - Place a suitable container under the engine. - Remove the oil drain plugs 1 with the magnets, 0-rings, and oil screens.
+- Stand the motorcycle on its side stand on a horizontal surface. - Place a suitable container under the engine. - Remove oil drain plugs 1 with the magnets, O-rings, and oil screens.

-- Remove screws 2.
-Remove the oil filter cover 3 with the O-ring.
+Remove screws 2.
+Remove oil filter cover 3 with the O-ring.